Edition for Web Developers — Last Updated 3 June 2023

 If navigationParams is null, then:

-Otherwise, if both of the following are true:
+Otherwise, if all of the following are true:

 entry's URL's scheme is a fetch scheme; and